AhmedSalih3d/SPHExample/README.md

 * PreProcess
   * Function for loading in the files in "input".
-* PostProcess
-  * Function to output .vtp files.
-"ProduceVTP.jl" is a hand-rolled custom solution for those interested in that.
 * ProduceHDFVTK
   * Function to output the simulation data in the efficient `HDF5` format, directly readable in Paraview 5.12.
 Files can be opened after a simulation has concluded, since they must be closed at the end of a simulation for performance reasons.
 * AuxillaryFunctions